Salón Internacional del Automóvil México: Salón de México

 The failure of the last Autoexpo gave Mexico the opportunity to raise as a country with gained automotive culture.
 The SIAM was born.
-Auto Moto Cycle took charge by the Asociación Mexicana de la Industria Automotriz (Mexican Automotive Industry Association) or shortly "AMIA".
+Auto Moto Cycle took charge by the Asociación Mexicana de la Industria Automotriz (Mexican Automotive Industry Association) or "AMIA".
 AMC is the organizer of one of the most important auto shows in the world, the Paris Mondial de l'Automobile and also of many other important auto shows.
 The name "Salón de México" was given because other auto shows around the world are called for example "Salón de Paris" (for Mondial de l'Automobile).
-Almost every car manufacturer in Mexico assisted to the event, even the ones that were not yet in Mexico, like Mazda.
-The event was very successful and worked for many new makers in Mexico to present their vehicles.
+Almost every car manufacturer in Mexico assisted with the event, as well as manufacturers that were not yet in Mexico, like Mazda.
+The event was very successful and gave an opportunity for many new makers in Mexico to present their vehicles.
 The SIAM was then classified as a major international auto show.
-However, the 2005 edition saw a minor amount of brands, excluding Renault (which would return in 2006) along with a discouraging hosting as visitors could not park in the parking lot but were forced to leave their cars by the horse racecourse.
+However, the 2005 edition saw a minor amount of brands, excluding Renault (which would return in 2006).
+Additionally, there were difficulties with parking at the venue as visitors could not park in the parking lot but were forced to leave their cars by the horse racecourse.
 The 2006 Auto Show saw even less brands, along with Renault, Peugeot, the whole of the Volkswagen Group (Audi, Volkswagen, Bentley, SEAT and Lamborghini) and others.
-After the so-called 2006 fraud, the Auto Show was cancelled for 2007.
+After the 2006 event, the Auto Show was cancelled for 2007.